inspec/inspec-aws/docs/resources/aws_api_gateway_method.md

 The HTTP method that clients use to call this method.

-For additional information, see the [AWS APIGateway Method documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-method.html).
+For additional information, see the [AWS documentation on the `AWS::ApiGateway::Method` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-method.html).

 ## Properties